Help feed the neighbourhood

 Firstly we try to minimise any waste by reducing to-clear foods close to their expiry date in store.
 Through our partnership with FareShare FoodCloud we are working on making surplus available directly to local charities, so it can be used to support people in need.
 Read more.

-Since September 2012 we have also worked with FareShare to divert over 1,800 tonnes of surplus food from our online and fresh food distribution centres to charities and community groups around the UK – enough to provide over 4 million meals.
-The food includes meat, chicken, fruit, vegetables and desserts.
+Since September 2012 we have also worked with FareShare to divert over 5,900 tonnes of surplus food from our online and fresh food distribution centres to charities and community groups around the UK - enough to provide over 14 million meals to people in need.
+The food includes meat, chicken, fruit, vegetable and desserts.

 - Does Tesco profit from the Neighbourhood Food Collection?